 Later on, we went on something called a Safari Blue excursion.
 This included snorkelling and swimming at a natural lagoon, and then a stop at a sandbar for more lounging and swimming.

 We then headed to Kwale Island, where we stopped for a massive seafood lunch which had been prepared and packed by the tour company.
-The island itself is otherwise basically deserted without much to do or see, so we spent our time there stuffing our faces with way too much food for only 3 of us and the guide.
+The island itself is otherwise basically deserted without much to do or see, so we spent our time there stuffing our faces with way too much food for only three of us and our guide.